 6. Make a Mess Hall

-One of the most fun parts of this party to set up is the mess hall.
-That’s where the guests will get to chow down.
-You can serve everything on metal platters.
+One of the most fun parts of this gathering will be setting up the mess hall.
+That’s where everyone will get to chow down.
+You can serve the courses on metal platters.
 Wooden crates also work well for decorating the mess hall.

-If you’re having the party outside, you can set up the mess hall under a tent.
-If the party is indoors, use canvas drop cloths or camouflage tablecloths to create the right atmosphere.
+If you’re having the party outside, then set up the mess hall under a tent.
+For something indoors, use canvas drop cloths or camouflage tablecloths to create the right atmosphere.

 Using plates and serving items with camo decorations would work well in the mess hall.
-If you can’t find those, use various shades of green, brown, gray, and black.
+When those aren’t available, use various shades of green, brown, gray, and black.

 You can set out name tags for each child.
 Give each one a title, such as Major or Sergeant.
 Then, use only their last name on the tag.